 His research and teaching interests lie in the fields of international human rights, international trade law and public international law.
 He has several articles published or under publication in various law journals.
 Having served as the head of the human rights monitoring and research department of the former Ethiopian Human Rights Council, Yigzaw has extensive experience in human rights practice as well.

 Dr. Yigzaw will be in residence October 2014 – June 2015.

 Pierre Bosset is Professor of Public Law at the Université du Québec à Montréal (UQAM).
 A graduate of the University of Montreal, he holds postgraduate degrees in International Human Rights Law (Essex) and in International Relations (Cambridge).
 In 1985, Pr.
 Bosset joined the staff of the Québec Human Rights Commission as legal adviser, then as Head of Research.
 There, he authored several policy papers on discrimination and human rights issues, including economic, social and cultural rights and the relationship between law and religion.
 In 2007, Pr.
 Bosset joined UQAM, where he teaches human rights law, constitutional law and international law.
 One of his long-standing research interests is how law deals with cultural and religious diversity, notably through concepts such as laïcité and reasonable accommodation.
 His current research focuses on cultural rights.
 He will be visiting at the CHRLP for 2014-2015.

-Noam Schimmel will be in residence June-July 2014
+Noam Schimmel was in residence September-December 2014

 Noam Schimmel earned a PhD in Media and Communication from the London School of Economics and Political Science (LSE) in January, 2014.
 He has an MSc in Philosophy, Policy and Social Value from the LSE.
 His interdisciplinary doctoral research examined American Democratic presidential healthcare reform rhetoric, American healthcare reform policy and politics, and the human right to healthcare.